the-crypt-keeper/tldw/README.md

 ### Quickstart
+  1. Update your drivers.
-  1. Install Python3 for your platform - https://www.python.org/downloads/
+  2. Install Python3 for your platform - https://www.python.org/downloads/
+  3. Download the repo: `git clone https://github.com/rmusser01/tldw` or manually download it (Green code button, upper right corner -> Download ZIP) and extract it to a folder of your choice.
+  4. Open a terminal, navigate to the directory you cloned the repo to, or unzipped the downloaded zip file to, and run the following commands:
-  2. Create a virtual env: `python -m venv .\`
+     - Create a virtual env: `python -m venv .\`
-  3. Launch/activate your virtual env: `. .\scripts\activate.ps1`
+     - Launch/activate your virtual env: `. .\scripts\activate.ps1`
-    * If you don't already have cuda installed, `py -m pip install --upgrade pip wheel` & `py -m pip install nvidia-cudnn-cu12`
+       * If you don't already have cuda installed(Nvidia), `py -m pip install --upgrade pip wheel` & `pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cu118`
+       * Or CPU Only: `pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cpu`
-  4. `pip install -r requirements.txt` - may take a bit of time...
+     - `pip install -r requirements.txt` - may take a bit of time...
   5. **You are Ready to Go!** Check out the below sample commands:

 - **Transcribe audio from a Youtube URL:**